In 2022, more than 3,000 Illinoisans died of opioid overdose.1

 Office of Opioid Settlements Administration Update

-The Illinois Department of Human Services/Division of Substance Use Prevention and Recovery (IDHS/SUPR) and the Illinois Opioid Remediation Advisory Board (IORAB), in an effort to be transparent and accountable for the opioid settlement funds received, will annually publish a report of settlement funds received and distributed.
-The Illinois Remediation Funds State Fiscal Year 2024 Annual Report is available now.
+The Illinois Department of Human Services/Division of Behavioral Health and Recovery (IDHS/DBHR) and the Illinois Opioid Remediation Advisory Board (IORAB), in an effort to be transparent and accountable for the opioid settlement funds received, will annually publish a report of settlement funds received and distributed.
+The Illinois Remediation Funds State Fiscal Year 2025 Annual Report is available now.

-At its October 17, 2024 meeting, the Illinois Opioid Remediation Advisory Board (IORAB) reviewed and recommended $7.5 million to fund three recommendations: Tribal communities, Youth and Family Services, and a Contingency Management Pilot.
-These recommendations were subsequently approved by the Governor’s Opioid Prevention and Recovery Steering Committee (Steering Committee) at its November 7, 2024 meeting.
+At its January 22, 2026 meeting, the Illinois Opioid Remediation Advisory Board (IORAB) reviewed and recommended the following recommendations: Provision of Wound Care Supplies, Transportation to Treatment and Support Services, and Enhanced Recovery Home Services.
+These recommendations were reviewed and approved by the Governor’s Opioid Prevention and Recovery Steering Committee (Steering Committee) at its February 18, 2025 meeting.

-The next meeting of the IORAB will be January 30, 2025.
+The next meeting of the IORAB will be April 23, 2026.
 More information is available on the IORAB web page.
-More information on future Steering Committee meetings is available on the Steering Committee web page
+The next meeting of the Steering Committee will be posted on the Steering Committee web page once scheduled.

 About OOSA

 Established by Executive Order 2022-19, the Illinois Office of Opioid Settlement Administration (OOSA) is the entity responsible for planning, administering, and managing 55% of the funds received from opioid settlements.
-The OOSA is housed within the Illinois Department of Human Services Division of Substance Use Prevention and Recovery.
+The OOSA is housed within the Illinois Department of Human Services Division of Behavioral Health and Recovery.

 The OOSA is dedicated to addressing the opioid crisis and employs resources to fund recommended and approved core abatement strategies for opioid settlement funds to combat the overdose epidemic as established in the Illinois Opioid Allocation Agreement (Allocation Agreement).
 These opioid core abatement strategies align with recommendations in the 2022 State of Illinois Overdose Action Plan (SOAP), a comprehensive, equity-centric outline for combatting the opioid epidemic.